joannakl/aps_s20/syllabus.markdown

 Your course grade will be based on:

 - exams, 25% (one midterm and one final exam) (see [Gradescope verdicts](problem_grading.html) for how the scores are computed)
-- homework / weekly problem set, 60% (see [Gradescope verdicts](problem_grading.html) for how the scores are computed).
+- homework / weekly problem set, 60% (see [Gradescope verdicts](problem_grading.html) for how the scores are computed)
-- online contest (6 problems), 15%
+- online contest (6 problems), 10%
+- course participation, 5% (this will be based on participation in the dicussion forum, in-class problem submissions, and occasional in-class poll or quiz)

 <!--
 * exams (50%): a midterm exam (20%) and a final exam (30%) - the exams will be computer-based and given in class